top of page

 • Cross crawl while humming

-• Change Position – try it seated or laying down
+• Changing position, try it seated or laying down

 Daily Practice Reminder